 Our History

-Kirklees Summer Camp began in the 1970’s and since then tens of thousands of children have spent their summer with us.
+Kirklees Summer Camp began in the 1970’s.
+Since then, tens of thousands of children have spent their summer with us.
 Jane and Duncan Haywood began volunteering in 1976 and became the leaders of Camp in 1988; they are still actively involved with organising Camp today.
 It began as a way to improve community relations in Kirklees but continued as a playscheme focusing on outdoor activities at its site at Bretton Country Park (until 1987), and then in the grounds of Northern College and Wentworth Castle.

 2005 - A New Home